lovelumia/matlab-simulation/README.md

 # matlab-simulation
-a vsb modulation base on matlab
+a vsb modulation based on matlab